scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 That _provided_ was the main word there.
 Didn't have any soylent today, but I did make a batch for tomorrow!

+### Day 13:

+Back on the bus!
+Lunch and dinner today were soylent and it feels good to be back

 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/
 ["stop eating food"]:http://robrhinehart.com/?p=298